Pinterest Pixel

 Advanced Weekend Analysis Techniques

-Visual cues in Excel can be a real timesaver, and what better way to spot weekends at a glance than by highlighting them?
+Visual cues in Excel can be a real timesaver, and what better way to spot weekends at a glance?
 You can use conditional formatting combined with the mighty WEEKDAY function to make weekends stand out.

 Here’s a bit of Excel magic: by defining a rule with the formula =WEEKDAY($A2, 2)<6 for workdays or =WEEKDAY($A2, 2)<5 for weekends, you’ve essentially created a visual indicator.
 Apply color to these formatted cells, and voilà, your weekend dates are now distinguishable with ease.